godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Part Overview
 -------------

-In this part we will be limiting our weapons by giving them ammo.
+In this part we will be limiting the player's weapons by giving them ammo.
 We will also be giving the player the ability to reload, and we will be adding sounds when the weapons fire.

 .. image:: img/PartThreeFinished.png

-By the end of this part, the player will have limited ammo, the ability to reload, and sounds will play when the player fires and changes weapons.

 .. note:: You are assumed to have finished :ref:`doc_fps_tutorial_part_two` before moving on to this part of the tutorial.